 I think the students that are creating the mediocre work are the ones that are on the course for the wrong reasons.
 Not only do you need to be good, you need to be passionate about the subject and be willing to struggle to get to where you want to be, not just be doing it for the trendy lifestyle or the success and ‘fame’ that some designers have.
 I know that design is what I want to do and that I enjoy doing it, I just now need to find a way to stand out from the many other design students by putting in that little bit more effort and going that extra mile.

 I have been emailing companies recently, contacting them asking for portfolio viewings and also asking questions about how they got into the industry themselves but I have received few replies.
 I’ve found this very disheartening as it happened last year as well with the logbook, but I’ve just got to remember how many other undergraduates are doing the very same thing and not to give up.
 It’s very easy to just click a link and fire off an email and how is mine going to stand out from the many others that land in the company’s inbox each day?
 I’m not going to give up trying to contact these companies, but I think I’ll have to think of a new approach.
 Also, once I’ve established that connection, how am I going to get them to remember me?
-James and Lauren certainly made an impression down at the Love offices with their teapot, which they left behind after a portfolio viewing (
+James and Lauren certainly made an impression down at the Love offices with their teapot, which they left behind after a portfolio viewing (here) I just need to find a way in which I can do the same.

 I believe that the economic crisis may actually help the design industry.
 Even though there will be less jobs, it’ll separate the students that really want a career in design and the ones that aren’t as passionate.
 The ones that aren’t will give up at the first knock back.
 Those that want it the most will push out all the stops to get to where they want to be.